-Former Pakistan Wicket Keeper Anil Dalpat, only one of two Hindu who represents Pakistan in Test cricket.
-His cousin Danish Kaneria, the right arm leg spin googly bowler was the second Hindu who captured most wickets in the history of Pakistan Test cricket.
-So, Anil’s other two cousins Mahendra Kumar, and Bharat Kumar also played first-class cricket in Pakistan.
+Former Pakistan wicketkeeper Anil Dalpat is only one of two Hindus who represent Pakistan in Test cricket.
+His cousin Danish Kaneria, the right-arm leg spin googly bowler, was the second Hindu to capture the most wickets in the history of Pakistan Test cricket.
+So, Anil’s other two cousins, Mahendra Kumar, and Bharat Kumar also played first-class cricket in Pakistan.

-Anil Dalpat was born on 20 September 1963 in a Hindu family.
-His father Dalpat Sonawaria was inspired by the batting of Australian batsman Norm O’Neil.
-During the Australian tour to Pakistan in 1959, he scored a brilliant hundred 134 at Lahore.
+Anil Dalpat was born on September 20, 1963, in a Hindu family.
+His father, Dalpat Sonawaria, was inspired by the batting of Australian batsman Norm O’Neil.
+During the Australian tour to Pakistan in 1959, he scored a brilliant 134 at Lahore.
 So, his father named his son Anil after O’Neil.

-In the 1983-84 seasons, Anil was on prime of his cricket career, when he took record 67 victims behind the stumps.
-After, Wasim Bari’s retirement, Pakistan was searching for an able wicketkeeper who can fulfill Bari’s place.
-Although, he shines briefly on the international level, and then fading away at the time goes on.
+In the 1983–84 seasons, Anil was on prime of his cricket career when he took a record 67 wickets behind the stumps.
+After Wasim Bari’s retirement, Pakistan was searching for an able wicketkeeper who could fill Bari’s place.
+Although he shines briefly on the international level, fading away as time goes on.

-Therefore, in 1984 he made his Test debut against England at Karachi, where he scored 12 and 16 Not out and took one catch in the match.
-He really kept disguised bowling of Abdul Qadir and eventually, Pakistan beat England in a thriller by 3 wickets.
-In the same season, he scored career-best 52 against New Zealand at Karachi.
+Therefore, in 1984, he made his Test debut against England at Karachi, where he scored 12 and 16 not out and took one catch in the match.
+He really kept the bowling of Abdul Qadir in disguise, and eventually, Pakistan beat England in a thriller by three wickets.
+In the same season, he scored a career-best 52 against New Zealand in Karachi.

-Anil Dalpat played just 9 Test matches for Pakistan scoring mere 167 runs and claimed 25 wickets behind the stumps.
-On the other format of cricket, he appeared in 15 ODI’s managing just 87 runs and claimed 15 victims.
+Anil Dalpat played just nine Test matches for Pakistan, scoring a mere 167 runs and claiming 25 wickets behind the stumps.
+On the other format of cricket, he appeared in 15 ODI’s, managing just 87 runs and claiming 15 victims.

-So, these first-class records clearly show his batting weakness, which was eventually a major reason for not fitting in the Pakistan side.
-After retirement, Anil Dalpat attached to a coaching career in Canada and then settles as a businessman.
+So, these first-class records clearly show his batting weakness, which was eventually a major reason for not fitting in with the Pakistan side.
+After retirement, Anil Dalpat attached himself to a coaching career in Canada and then settled as a businessman.

 Check out Anil Dalpat stats on Cricinfo and Wikipedia.